FOR EMPLOYEES ON A MOBILE CONTRACT

 One return trip to the employee’s contractual domicile and five extra days of home leave per calendar year for the employee and accompanying family members for assignments of 12 months or more.

 Rest and recuperation (R&R) leave of five to 25 working days per year depending on the hardship level of the assignment.
-Sfr 200 per day of R&R leave to help cover expenses.
-For employees separated from their family, R&R leave is replaced by family visit leave at the same frequency.
+Sfr 300 per day of R&R leave to help cover expenses.

 • Training